algofoogle/raybox-zero/doc/EWSPEC.md

 Irrespective of whether the LA pins start up all high, or all low, the design will be held in reset.
 Following power-on, I am *assuming* they won't all stay floating or in a random state.
 If they are, however, SoC firmware can rectify this.

+To further avoid trouble where the two LA signals might be floating, I plan to implement a sense on `la_oenb` to also force reset if the SoC is not actively driving the respective pair of signals.

 ## Clocking